-Research Spotlight: Dr. Alison Ventura Studies Infant Responses to Bottle- and Breastfeeding
+Research Spotlight: Alison Ventura Studies Infant Responses to Bottle- and Breastfeeding

-November 13, 2013 — Infant feeding behavior encompasses a wide array of actions including breastfeeding, bottle feeding and the introduction of solid foods.
-Dr. Alison Ventura, an assistant professor in the Nutrition Sciences Department is focusing her most recent research on bottle feeding behaviors.
+Infant feeding behavior encompasses a wide array of actions including breastfeeding, bottle feeding and the introduction of solid foods.
+Alison Ventura, PhD, an assistant professor in the Nutrition Sciences Department is focusing her most recent research on bottle feeding behaviors.

 “Ideally we want to make formula-fed infants look a lot more like breastfed infants’ growth and health outcomes,” she said.